alessandrasomma28/madsf/README.md

 ## Description

-This repo is composed of 7 folders, a *main.py*, a *clean.sh* script to clean `.env` file and output directories, and a *requirements.txt* file.
+This repo is composed of 8 folders, a *main.py*, a *clean.sh* script to clean `.env` file and output directories, and a *requirements.txt* file.

 - `classes/`: contains simulation and multi-agent logic.
+- `config/`: contains `.json` files to configurate providers, personalities and acceptances.
 - `constants/`: contains paths for better readability.
 - `data/`: contains all input data for the simulator.
+- `doc/`: contains additional documentation of the project.
+It also contains the list of the days with no traffic data available from [SFMTA](https://data.sfgov.org/Transportation/SFMTA-Transit-Vehicle-Location-History-2021-/9722-grnf/data_preview).
+- `experiments/`: contains the results of the experiments regarding fidelity and efficiency.
 - `libraries/`: contains all the utility functions to generate the input for the simulation.
 - `sumoenv/`: contains the folder with input and output files, the SF net file, and the `sumocfg` file, which is automatically generated in *main.py*.
-- `config/`: contains `.json` files to configurate providers, personalities and acceptances.
-- `doc/`: contains additional documentation of the project.
-It also contains the list of the days with no traffic data available from SFMTA.

 ## How-to-run instructions